Learn Hangul: The Easy Guide to Stop Stalling and Start Reading!

 Korean Consonants in Hangul

-In this section, we’re going to run through the 14 different consonants in Hangul.
-Many of these consonants have sounds that are similar to the English alphabet, so what we’re going to do here is study each one by associating them with the letters that they sound like in English.
+Many of the 14 Hangul consonants have sounds similar to the English alphabet.
+So what we’re going to do here is study each one by associating them with the letters that they sound like in English.

 “Stop, or I’m going to shoot!”
 Doesn’t this thing look like a gun?